pcda17/pcda17.github.io/week-01.md

 ![](week/1/Image-12.png)

-Use the `--help` option to view ExifTool’s man page, which you can also find [here](https://linux.die.net/man/1/exiftool).
+Take a moment to view ExifTool’s man page, which you can also find [here](https://linux.die.net/man/1/exiftool).
 Press `q` to exit the manual viewer.

-    exiftool --help
+    man exiftool

-Next, we will extract a 90-second segment from the video using [FFmpeg](#).
+Next, we will extract a 90-second segment from the video using [FFmpeg](https://www.ffmpeg.org/).
 The `-ss` option specifies start time and `-t` is the length of our new excerpt.
 In this case we’re creating a 90-second clip beginning 10 minutes, 11 seconds into the film.
 This may take a few minutes.

     ffmpeg -i Bucket.mp4 -ss 00:10:11.0 -t 00:01:30.0 Bucket_clip.mp4